TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Introduction
 ============

+As an Extension author, it likely that you may want to test your extension during its development.
-Extension authors want to test their extension code, too.
-This is great and the TYPO3 core tries to support this.
-This chapter goes into details how extension authors can set up automatic extension testing.
+This chapter details how extension authors can set up automatic extension testing.
 We'll do that with two examples.
 Both embed the given extension in a TYPO3 instance and run tests within this environment, both examples also configure Travis CI to execute tests.
-We'll use docker containers for test execution again and use an extension specific runTests.sh script piloting test setup and execution.
+We'll use Docker containers for test execution again and use an extension specific runTests.sh script for executing test setup and execution.

 Scope
 =====

-Let us talk about some boundaries and what this documentation does *not* do, first.
+About this chapter and what it does *not* cover, first.

 * This documentation assumes an extension is tested with only one major core version.
 It does not support extension testing with multiple target core versions.
 Extensions that